skeptre/skeptre/README.md

 I'm a Software Engineer passionate about building efficient, scalable systems.
 My focus is on full-stack development, automation, and integrating AI to solve real-world problems.

-📍 Based in/near Manchester, United Kingdom
+📍 Based in Manchester, United Kingdom

 🌱 I’m currently learning Next.js, AI Integration, and Automation Workflows.